JumpStart Advanced 2nd Grade: Character details

-Despite appearing in other JumpStart Advanced games, Casey Cat, Pierre Polar Bear, Eleanor Elephant, and Kisha Koala are absent from JumpStart Advanced 2nd Grade, not including the All-Star feature and the cameo made by Kisha, Eleanor and Casey as faces on Mount Jumpmore (parody of Mount Rushmore).
+Despite appearing in other JumpStart Advanced games, Casey Cat, Pierre Polar Bear, Eleanor Elephant, and Kisha Koala are absent from JumpStart Advanced 2nd Grade, not including the All-Star feature and the cameo made by Kisha, Eleanor and Casey as faces on Mount Jumpmore (a parody of Mount Rushmore).
 A few of the comments made by these characters in the All-Star feature (and the fact that they all are wearing shades) seems to indicate that they are intelligence agents themselves, even though they do not appear in the main game.

 Gameplay

 The main menu of the game is the J.I.A. headquarters.
 A small world map is displayed and there are several red dots on the map to click on.
 Once a dot is clicked, C.J. and Edison will drive to the location it represents.
 Once they are at the location, Lucy will introduce herself (with a different name each time).
 The player can then click on different clickable things to hear facts about them.
 In order to earn the gadget piece, though, an educational game must be played by clicking a particular thing.
 Usually, the games are doing some sort of favor for Lucy.
 Once a game is completed, Lucy will give the user a gadget piece, and it will be added to the inventory.
-Once a minimum of 4 gadget pieces are obtained, the user must head back to H.Q. to play another game in Hopsalot's laboratory in order to activate Hopsalot's machine.
+Once a minimum of four gadget pieces are obtained, the user must head back to H.Q. to play another game in Hopsalot's laboratory in order to activate Hopsalot's machine.
 After this, the user clicks around at certain areas to complete some sort of task.
 Afterwards, news will be reported that Dr. O has done another crime, Hopsalot will explain his invention that will fix it, and the process repeats.
 Once all the missions are done, the game essentially starts over from the beginning and the missions are re-done in order.

 Games

 The games are referred to by the place they are played in.
 As is the case of several JumpStart games, there are three levels of difficulty to determine how challenging the problems are, and a separate gameplay level that determines the difficulty of the games themselves.
-Also note that many games must be played a certain number of rounds in order to be fully completed and for the player to receive a gadget piece.
+Also, many games must be played a certain number of rounds in order to be fully completed and for the player to receive a gadget piece.